-D. The person has the right to assistance throughout the disciplinary process, including the right to have a campus adviser and support persons at all disciplinary meetings and proceedings.
-It is the responsibility of the complaint party to make sure his or her adviser and support persons are present at hearings or Disciplinary Conferences.
-Adviser or support person availability is not sufficient grounds for postponing a hearing or Disciplinary Conference.
-Students in RBHS may not have an attorney support person present during hearings unless (1) the case is being addressed through the University’s Title IX Grievance Procedures, or (2) the student also has concurrent criminal charges pending for the issue being addressed.
+D. The person has the right to assistance throughout the disciplinary process, including the right to have an adviser and support persons at all disciplinary meetings and proceedings.
+It is the responsibility of the complaint party to make sure his or her Adviser and support persons are present at hearings, or Disciplinary Conferences.
+Adviser or support person availability is not sufficient grounds for postponing a hearing, meeting, or Disciplinary Conference.

 E. The person has the right to the same protections provided to accused students, including the right to written notification of a meeting, conference or hearing, the right to hear all information presented, the right to present information and witnesses, and the right to written disclosure of the results of a meeting, conference or hearing.
-For cases involving assault, relationship violence, harassment, sexual assault, bullying, intimidation, invasion of privacy, stalking and hazing the complaint party also has the right to appeal.
+For cases involving assault, relationship violence, harassment, sexual violence, bullying, intimidation, invasion of privacy, stalking, and hazing the person also has the right to appeal.

 F. The person has the right to have any unrelated past behavior excluded from the disciplinary process.
 The Student Conduct Officer or Hearing Officer shall determine what constitutes unrelated behavior.

 G. The person has the right to deliver or submit a written impact statement to the Student Conduct Officer, Hearing Chair, Administrative Hearing Officer, or Hearing Board that will be considered only in sanctioning, should the accused student be found responsible.

 H. The person has the right to privacy throughout the disciplinary process with respect to campus and other media, and from all other uninvolved parties.